Albantakis/autonomy/README.md

 ---

 Albantakis L (2021)
 Quantifying the autonomy of structurally diverse
-automata: acomparison of candidate measures.
+automata: a comparison of candidate measures.
 Forthcoming.

 ---